mossygrave/HelloWorld/README.md

-# HelloWorld
-Python Hello World project
+# Python Hello World project

+##Overview
+Print "Hello World" in the terminal
+Provides a simple example of how to produce a text output

+##Development Environment
+Written in VScode
+Coding Language: Python